Skip to main content

 Winmau Blade 360 dartboard

-The Winmau Blade 360 uses the same Triple Core technology as the Blade 6 but adds a symmetrical design.
-Where traditional boards have a clear “starting position” (usually with 20 at the top), the Blade 360 looks identical at any of its 10 rotation points.
+The Blade 360 uses the same Triple Core technology as the Blade 6 but adds a symmetrical design.
+Traditional boards have a clear starting position with 20 at the top; the Blade 360 looks identical at any of its 10 rotation points because the graphics are rotationally symmetrical.

 Key Features:

-• Same Triple Core technology as the Blade 6
+• Same Triple Core construction as the Blade 6

 • Laser-cut steel number ring